machitgarha/phirs/docs/en/usage-guide.md

 Let's say you want to make a standard provider for Android platform, and set `DirectoryProviderFactory` if the platform is Android.
 Here are the steps:

-1.  **Make a New Provider.** Create a class and put your provider logic there.
+1.  **Create a New Provider.** Create a class and put your provider logic there.
 As your provider is of a standard type, you must implement it.
 You may use traits defined by Phirs, or extend one of the existing providers.

     ```php
     use MAChitgarha\Phirs\Type;